-Unlike some cities, Bainbridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bainbridge are a mix of both white- and blue-collar jobs.
-Overall, Bainbridge is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Bainbridge who work in office and administrative support (14.85%), management occupations (13.27%), and sales jobs (10.33%).
+Bainbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bainbridge is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bainbridge who work in office and administrative support (14.41%), sales jobs (10.47%), and management occupations (10.35%).

-The per capita income in Bainbridge in 2010 was $18,665, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,660 for a family of four.
-However, Bainbridge contains both very wealthy and poor people as well.
-Bainbridge also has one of the higher rates of people living in poverty in the nation, with 36.27% of its population below the federal poverty line.
+The per capita income in Bainbridge in 2010 was $18,311, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,244 for a family of four.
+Bainbridge also has one of the higher rates of people living in poverty in the nation, with 31.21% of its population below the federal poverty line.

 Bainbridge is an extremely ethnically-diverse city.
 The people who call Bainbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bainbridge residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bainbridge include German, Irish, European, and Scottish.
+Important ancestries of people in Bainbridge include Irish, English, Italian, and European.